 Get more out of your JetBrains tools with commercial third-party plugins.
 Since its launch, approximately $130,000 USD has gone back into supporting plugin developers.

-IntelliJ Platform products in the JetBrains Plugins Repository
+IntelliJ Platform products on the JetBrains Marketplace

 Total plugin downloads